BackupTheBerlios/subnant-svn/trunk/README.txt

   * commit-message

-    Ensures log message is entered by using pre-commit hook.
-Allows minimum length of log message to be set.
+    Ensures log message is entered by using pre-commit hook

   * revprop-change-email